opensorcerer20/quizapp/README.md

   - [x] safeareaview
   - [ ] (H) use react native paper appbar

-- [ ] utilize custom hooks (same as react component but returns value not component)
+- [ ] utilize custom hooks (same as react component but returns value (and callback) not component)

-- [ ] bug: loading from memory not working
+- [ ] bug: loading from memory not working on refresh
-  - [ ] actually, memory works until page refreshed
+  - [ ] make sure you are only storing text data or something else that is simple
 - [ ] bug: (recent?) sometimes "next question" at end ends up as blank card
 - [ ] bug: clicking on deck does not load it; uses last deck